-- 1. Portfolio Assessment - a. direct evidence (academic writing, lessons, project outlines, reports, videos, etc.) - b. indirect evidence (reference letters, supervisor validation, and performance assessment) - c. self-evidence of competency in a subject (self-audit of learning outcomes)

-- d.
-Resume demonstrating competency in subject area - 2.
-Written Challenge Exam (as per guidelines of Academic Policy) - 3.
-Research Paper of 500-700 words with reference page (topic assigned by professor) - 4.
-Interview if required
+- Portfolio Assessment - direct evidence (academic writing, lessons, project outlines, reports, videos, etc.) - indirect evidence (reference letters, supervisor validation, and performance assessment) - self-evidence of competency in a subject (self-audit of learning outcomes) - Resume demonstrating competency in subject area - Written Challenge Exam (as per guidelines of Academic Policy) - Research Paper of 500-700 words with reference page (topic assigned by instructor) - Interview if required

 Once a PLAR Application is accepted, the student will be notified to proceed with the submission of supporting documentation within two months to the Chief Academic Officer for assessment.
-At this time, you will be charged a fee of \$60 per credit.
+At this time, you will be charged a fee of \$180 per assessment of a 3-credit course and \$60 per assessment for a 1 credit practicum course.

-Students requiring more time to submit their documentation may contact the Registrar's email address requesting a one month extension and they will be required to pay a fee of \$25.
+Students requiring more time to submit their documentation may contact the Registrar's email address requesting a one-month extension and they will be required to pay a fee of \$25.